fractalss/NASA_Mars_Data_Scraping/README.md

 ![mission_to_mars](Images/mission_to_mars.jpg)

-In this assignment, you will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+Build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
 The following outlines what you need to do.

-## Step 1 - Scraping
+##  Scraping

 Complete your initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.